Images from Hunter Biden’s laptop call into question Joe Biden’s denial of talking business with son

 The White House told Fox News that the president maintains his earlier position that overseas business was never discussed.
 A lawyer for Hunter did not immediately respond to an after-hours email from Fox News.

 Critics have expressed dismay that the mainstream media continues to approach the issue with willful ignorance.
 The Bidens never confirmed or denied the existence of the laptop.
-Thomas Rid, a professor of strategic studies at Johns Hopkins University's School of Advanced International Studies, wrote in the Washington Post last October that "the absence of a denial by the Biden campaign or Hunter himself should not be treated as a tacit admission of authenticity."
+Thomas Rid, a professor of strategic studies at Johns Hopkins University's School of Advanced International Studies, wrote in The Washington Post last October that "the absence of a denial by the Biden campaign or Hunter himself should not be treated as a tacit admission of authenticity."

 Miranda Devine, the columnist for the New York Post, wrote this week that there will eventually be a "point the Biden White House will have to confront evidence of the president’s involvement in his son Hunter’s shady overseas business dealings."